team disquantified

 Definition of Disquantification

-Disquantification refers to the process of moving away from rigid numerical metrics and instead focusing on qualitative factors that drive team performance.
-It emphasizes human elements such as collaboration, creativity, and employee satisfaction, which are often overlooked by traditional metrics.
+Disquantification is the process of moving away from rigid numerical metrics and instead focusing on qualitative factors that influence team performance.
+It highlights human aspects such as collaboration, creativity, and employee satisfaction, which traditional metrics often overlook.

 Historical Context